-we assume that Ti and Fe^{2+} do not occupy the Z site, whereas four of the five analyses of garnet from the type locality of schorlomite at Magnet Cove, U.S.A., plot in the schorlomite field and 442 show that Ti is the dominant R^{4+} cation, and Fe3+ is the dominant R^{2+} cation.
-The latter situation 443 holds even if Al is assumed to preferentially occupy the Z site (e.g. Chakhmouradian and 444 McCammon 2005), which is not supported by all studies (e.g. Locock et al. 1995; Armbruster et al. 445 1998).
-Thus, we recommend that $\{Ca_3\}[Ti^{4+}Fe^{2+}](Si_3)O{12}$ and $\{Ca_3\}[Ti^{4+}2](SiFe^{3+}2)O{12}$ be the end-446 member formulae for morimotoite and schorlomite, respectively.
-Despite the assumptions and 447 simplifications discussed above, we believe that Figure 5 can be used to distinguish schorlomite and 448 morimotoite in the absence of structural and spectroscopic studies if allowance is made for the 449 uncertainties in attempting to identify borderline cases.
-450 Figure 5 shows that many garnets reported as schorlomite plot in the morimotoite and 451 andradite fields; garnets plotting in the schorlomite field other than those from Magnet Cove are 452 from Ardnamurchan, Scotland (Huggins et al. 1977), the Tamazeght complex, Morocco (Marks et 453 454 al. 2008), the Polino carbonatite, Italy (Lupini et al. 1992) and Alnö Island, Sweden (Eckermann 1974).
-The dominant ${}^{Z}R^{3+}$ cation in these garnets is Fe3+, even if Al is assumed to preferentially 455 occupy the Z site.
-Using the above assumptions, garnets plotting in the morimotoite field (with Fe^{2+} 456 > Mg at the Y site) are from Iivaara, Finland (Zedlitz 1935), Afrikanda, Russia (Chakhmouradian 457 and McCammon 2005), Ice River, Canada (Locock et al. 1995; Peterson et al. 1995), Sung Valley, 458 India (Melluso et al. 2010) and Rusing Island, Kenya (Howie and Woolley 1968).
-However, 459 460 Mössbauer spectroscopy of the Ice River garnet indicates that a significant proportion of the Fe2+ is located at the Z site and dominance of $[(Ti,Zr)2]$ over $[(Ti,Zr)R^{2+}]$ at Y, so Locock et al. (1995) and 461 Peterson et al. (1995) had reason to call this garnet schorlomite.
-Two relatively Zr-rich garnets from 462 the Marathon Dikes, Ontario, Canada (Platt and Mitchell 1979) also plot in the morimotoite field, 463 but are unique in that total Mg > Fe $^{2+}{total}$ (circled in Figure 5) suggesting the possibility of a Mg-464 dominant analogue of morimotoite (see the section on POSSIBLE NEW SPECIES AND COMPOSITIONAL
+we believe that Figure 5 can be used to distinguish schorlomite and morimotoite in the absence of structural and spectroscopic studies if allowance is made for the uncertainties in attempting to identify borderline cases.

+Figure 5 shows that many garnets reported as schorlomite plot in the morimotoite and andradite fields; garnets plotting in the schorlomite field other than those from Magnet Cove are from Ardnamurchan, Scotland (Huggins et al. 1977), the Tamazeght complex, Morocco (Marks et al. 2008), the Polino carbonatite, Italy (Lupini et al. 1992), and Alnö Island, Sweden (von Eckermann 1974).
+The dominant ${}^{Z}R^{3+}$ cation in these garnets is Fe3+, even if Al is assumed to preferentially occupy the Z site.
+Using the above assumptions, garnets plotting in the morimotoite field (with Fe^{2+} > Mg at the Y site) are from Iivaara, Finland (Zedlitz 1935), Afrikanda, Russia (Chakhmouradian and McCammon 2005), Ice River, Canada (Locock et al. 1995; Peterson et al. 1995), Sung Valley, India (Melluso et al. 2010), and Rusing Island, Kenya (Howie and Woolley 1968).
+However, Mössbauer spectroscopy of the Ice River garnet indicates that a significant proportion of the Fe^{2+} is located at the Z site and dominance of $[(Ti,Zr)2]$ over $[(Ti,Zr)R^{2+}]$ at Y, so Locock et al. (1995) and Peterson et al. (1995) had reason to call this garnet schorlomite.
+Two relatively Zr-rich garnets from the Marathon Dikes, Ontario, Canada (Platt and Mitchell 1979), also plot in the morimotoite field, but are unique in that total $Mg > Fe{total}^{2+}$ (circled in Fig. 5) suggesting the possibility of a Mg-dominant analog of morimotoite (see the section on Possible new species and compositional variations in natural garnet).